-Congestive heart failure is a condition that arises when the heart is no longer able to pump a sufficient amount of blood to the rest of the body.
-Be proactive about your heart health and understand the four stages of congestive heart failure, the signs and risk factors to be aware of, and the treatment options available to manage the condition.
+Congestive heart failure, or CHF, is a heart condition that impacts millions of Americans.
+CHF means that the heart cannot pump sufficient blood to the rest of the body.
+It’s essential to be proactive about your heart health, and that starts with education.
+This article will explain the four stages of congestive heart failure, the risk factors and signs of CHF, and the treatment options available to manage the condition.

 Four Stages of Congestive Heart Failure

 Based on objective assessments, the four stages of heart failure include Stage A, Stage B, Stage C, and Stage D.

 While performing physical activity is not an issue, patients in Stage A are considered at high risk for developing congestive heart failure.
 This diagnosis can result from factors including: